 You must insert a SIM card to do anything but the most basic tests.
-The shield and GPS does work without a SIM but of course you cannot send or receive texts, calls, etc!
+FM radio does work without a SIM but of course you cannot send or receive texts, calls, etc!

 The SIM card holder it on the right side of the shield.
 It holds a very-standard "Mini SIM"